Introducing PoIEx - Points Of Intersection Explorer

 As described, scheduling policies could be used to attract or repel pods into specific group of nodes.

-• Attract critical pods - A compromised node or role able to edit the metadata could be abused to attract pods interesting for the attacker by manipulating the labels of a controlled node.
+• Attract critical pods - A compromised node or role able to edit the metadata could be abused to attract pods, which are interesting to the attacker, by manipulating the labels of a controlled node.

 • Carefully review roles and internal processes that could be abused to edit the metadata.
 Verify the possibility for internal threats to exploit the attraction by influencing or changing the labels and taints

-• Avoid rejection on critical nodes - If users are supposed to submit pod specs or have indirect control over how they are dynamically structured could be abused with scheduling sections.
-An attacker able to submit Pod Specs could use scheduling preferences to jump to a critical node.
+• Avoid rejection on critical nodes - If users are supposed to submit pod specs or have indirect control over how they are dynamically structured, this could be abused with scheduling sections.
+An attacker able to submit pod Specs could use scheduling preferences to jump to a critical node.

 • Always review the scheduling strategy to find out the options allowing pods to land on nodes hosting critical workloads.
 Verify if the user-controlled flows allow adding them or if the logic could be abused by some internal flow

-• Prevent other workloads from being scheduled - In some cases, knowing or reversing the applied stategy could allow a privileged attacker to craft pods to block legit workloads at the scheduling decision.
+• Prevent other workloads from being scheduled - In some cases, knowing or reversing the applied strategy could allow a privileged attacker to craft pods to block legitimate workloads at the scheduling decision.

-• Look for potential mix of labels usable to lock the scheduling on a node
+• Look for a potential mix of labels usable to lock the scheduling on a node

 Bonus Section: Node labels security

 A security measure could be applied with the NodeRestriction admission plugin.
-It basically denies labels editing from the kubelet if the following prefix is present in the label.
+It basically denies labels editing from the kubelet if the node-restriction.kubernetes.io/ prefix is present in the label.

 The following examples represent some trade-off choices: